afalabarce/WordleChainsApi/README.en.md

 ### common

 In this layer, we define everything necessary that will represent and be part of the service's core.
-We have everything divided into three files:
+We have it all divided into three files:
 - **Extensions.kt**: Extension functions are implemented here to provide clarity to the code, for example, a date validator and a decryption function.
 - **PluginsInstall.kt**: In this file, we define the different plugins that will be activated in Ktor, so that our service has the desired functionality.<br/>
   For this, a couple of methods are defined with the objective of separating functionality, as one depends on the database engine (through Exposed) having made a successful connection.<br/>